Special procedural guarantees

 Vulnerability questions pertaining to LGBTQI+ asylum seekers

-In November 2020, RFSL published a report[31] in which they had examined more than 2,000 asylum decisions from the Migration Agency and judgments from the Migration Courts in LGBTQI+ cases during the period 2012–2020.
-The report finds that that a number of explicit requirements are put upon the asylum seeker by the migration authorities within the credibility assessments in LGBTQI+ cases and that the migration authorities have a number of preconceptions about and expectations on LGBTQI+ people, that have a great impact on whether or not asylum seekers are considered as having made their claims credible.
+In November 2020, RFSL published a report[45] in which they had examined more than 2,000 asylum decisions from the Migration Agency and judgments from the Migration Courts in LGBTQI+ cases during the period 2012–2020.
+The report finds that that several explicit requirements are put upon the asylum seeker by the migration authorities within the credibility assessments in LGBTQI+ cases and that the migration authorities have a number of preconceptions about and expectations on LGBTQI+ people, that have a great impact on whether or not asylum seekers are considered as having made their claims credible.
 Asylum seekers are expected to have gone through an inner process leading up to their realisation about their sexual orientation, gender identity or gender expression.
 They are expected to have felt, or at least reflected upon, feelings such as a sense of being different, stigma and shame.
 The requirements are based on the erroneous and stereotypical notion that LGBTQI+ people share certain universally common experiences that can be investigated and assessed.
 LGBTQI+ people eligible for protection who don’t share or can describe these experiences are deemed non-credible.
 The report also found that late disclosure of LGBTQI+ asylum claims are often deemed non-credible and non-reliable.
-According to the report, the migration authorities’ requirements lack support in the Swedish Aliens Act and contravene the Migration Agency’s judicial guidelines, UNHCR’s guidelines, EU Directives and the European Court of Justice’s case law.
-RFSL is currently working on a follow-up report, yet to be published.
+According to the report, the migration authorities’ requirements lack support in the Swedish Aliens Act and contravene the Migration Agency’s judicial guidelines, UNHCR’s guidelines, EU Directives, and the European Court of Justice’s case law.

 The Swedish Migration Agency had a dialogue with RFSL and RFSL Youth during the year 2022.
-Due to the criticism in RFSL’s report the Migration Agency continued the work on skills development, including through training modules from the EUAA and internal courses on norm-conscious approach and equal treatment.
-Within the administrative support for decision writing, a new section was published on writing more understandable decisions in LGBTQI+ cases with a focus on factual and objective justifications.[32]
+According to the Migration Agency, due to the criticism in RFSL’s report they continued the work on skills development, including through training modules from the EUAA and internal courses on norm-conscious approach and equal treatment.
+Within the administrative support for decision writing, a new section was published on writing more understandable decisions in LGBTQI+ cases with a focus on factual and objective justifications.[46]

 Exemption from special procedures